National strategy for Roma integration

 Each Member State was invited to appoint a National Contact Point for the National Roma Integration Strategy with the authority to coordinate its development and implementation.
 In the UK it is the Department for Communities and Local Government Integration Division.

-The UK’s strategy implementation
+Assessment of the UK’s strategy implementation

 In Spring 2014, the Commission adopted its assessment on the progress made in the implementation of the National Roma Integration Strategies in the four key areas of education, employment, healthcare and housing as well as in the fight against discrimination and the use of funding.